-For many, the cost of the clothing is a major consideration, especially for those on a budget.
+For many, the cost of clothing is a major consideration, especially for those on a budget.
 However, it’s important to remember that the clothing you bring on a thru-hike is what will keep you warm, dry, and comfortable so it’s worth investing in quality gear.

 That being said, there are many affordable options available that are still high quality.
 For example, you can find synthetic shirts for under $25, rain shells for under $50, and merino wool base layers for around $50.

-When it comes to the cost of clothing on the Appalachian Trail, it’s important to remember that quality gear is worth the investment.
+Regarding the cost of clothing on the Appalachian Trail, it’s important to remember that quality gear is worth the investment.

 Fabric Choice (Merino vs Synthetics)